MobyGames

 MobyGames is a commercial database website that catalogs information on video games and the people and companies behind them via crowdsourcing.
 This includes over 300,000 games for hundreds of platforms.
 Founded in 1999, ownership of the site has changed hands several times.
 It has been owned by Atari SA since 2022.

 Features

 Edits and submissions to the site (including screenshots, box art, developer information, game summaries, and more) go through a verification process of fact-checking by volunteer "approvers".
-This lengthy approval process after submission can range from minutes to days or months.
+This approval process after submission can range from minutes to days or months.
 The most commonly used sources are the video game's website, packaging, and credit screens.
 There is a published standard for game information and copy-editing.
 A ranking system allows users to earn points for contributing accurate information.

 Registered users can rate and review games.
 Users can create private or public "have" and "want" lists, which can generate a list of games available for trade with other registered users.
 The site contains an integrated forum.
 Each listed game can have its own sub-forum.